mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-client-subfile.md

 > Note: Field SFCOLOR is a *no-display* ("ND" code in DSPATR keyword).
 Hidden or *no-display* fields **are not** included in the markup (only in the Model).

 Four fields (some decimal and others alpha) are included in the HTML generation for a *GridRow*.
-If `SFLC_SubfileRowsPerRecord` was greater than one, then there would be more `div` containers withe the *IsGridRow* TagHelper, one per row-in-the-record.
+If `SFLC_SubfileRowsPerRecord` was greater than one, then there would be more `div` containers with the *IsGridRow* TagHelper, one per row-in-the-record.

 Let's examine the HTML produced for the *first* record in the subfile (`rrn=0`):